Kai-Munechika/ReStock/README.md

 ## How to contribute
 Forks need to be authorized and PRs  submitted for code review.

-## Prepare development machine to run ReStocked
+## Prepare development machine to run ReStock

 1. Start-up MongoDB service or docker container and make sure it is listening on port 27017.
 MongoDB Compass is optional but strongly recommended for better DB data management https://docs.mongodb.com/compass/master/install/

 2. create python virtual environment and install all modules listed in requirements.txt.
-For better alternative you can run the followed command to initialize this step: $ make init
+For better alternative you can run the followed command to initialize this step:

+    $ make init

-3. Load your database executing the script src/db/update_db_using_iex_API.py As alternative for this step you can run: $ make db-import
+3. Load your database executing the script src/db/update_db_using_iex_API.py As alternative for this step you can run:

+    $ make db-import

-4. Start-up Flask application, src/web/app.py and go to http://127.0.0.1:5000/
+4. Start-up Flask application, restock/web/app.py and go to http://127.0.0.1:5000/
    As alternative for this step you can run:

+    $ make run-app

+## Running Restock in docker container

+To run steps below you need to have docker and docker-compose properly setup in your machine.

+1. Build and start restock

+    $ docker-compose build
+    $ docker-compose up

+2. (Optional) Test database connectivity

+    Open MongoDB Compass [ https://docs.mongodb.com/compass/master/install/ ] and
+    connect to host: 0.0.0.0 and port: 27017 or
+    $ pytest -s tests/db/

+3. Import data to MongoDB

+    $ python restock/db/update_db_using_iex_API.py
+    or
+    $ make init
+    $ source venv/bin/activate
+    $ make db-import

+4. Access restock application

+    open in your browser: http://0.0.0.0:5000

-## Running MongoDB in Docker container
+## Running MongoDB only in docker container and restock app locally

+If you are running docker-compose command as described above you can skip this step.
+It is only if you don't want to run restock-web and restock-db good for development and debug when you want to run mongo-db in docker container and debug restock application locally in your machine.

 Install and start docker service in your machine Linux/Fedora: sudo systemctl docker start